janus-ssp/janus/docs/api/rest-api-details.md

 **_format**

   - Requirement: json
-**connectionRevision**
+**id**

-  - Type: Revision
+  - Type: integer
-  - Description: Latest revision of the connection to be deleted.
+  - Description: id of the connection to be deleted.

 ## /api/snapshots ##